Sanjanadhananjayaa/Intelligent-Apps-Build-your-own-Copilot-Workshop/Labs/lab1.md

       -  Navigate back to deployment page

-      - On the Deployments blade of Azure AI Studio, click on text-embedding-ada-002 model.
+      - On the Deployments blade of Azure AI Studio, click on text-embedding-ada-002 model and Copy full deployment name of text-embedding-ada-002 model and enter copied deployment for
+        **"embeddingDeploymentOrModelId"** in appsettings.json by navigating back to visual studio code.

          ![](./Media/image-rg-10.png)

-      - Copy full deployment name of text-embedding-ada-002 model and enter copied deployment for **"embeddingDeploymentOrModelId"** in appsettings.json by navigating back to visual studio code.

          ![](./Media/image-rg-11.png)

-      >**Note**: Kindly record the deployments name in notepad you need this values in further tasks.
+      >**Note**: Kindly record the both deployment name's in notepad you need this values in further tasks.

 1. For "endpoint" and "apiKey":